Microgrid: AC microgrid

 Power sources with AC output are interfaced to AC bus through AC/AC converter which will transform the AC variable frequency and voltage to AC waveform with another frequency at another voltage.
 Whilst power sources with DC output use DC/AC converters for the connection to the AC bus.

 DC microgrid

 In DC microgrid topology, power sources with DC output are connected to DC bus directly or by DC/DC converters.
 On the other hand, power sources with AC output are connected to the DC bus through AC/DC converter.

 Hybrid microgrid

 The hybrid microgrid has topology for both power source AC and DC output.
 In addition, AC and DC buses are connected to each other through a bidirectional converter, allowing power to flow in both directions between the two buses.

-Basic components in microgrids
+Basic components

 Local generation

 A microgrid presents various types of generation sources that feed electricity, heating, and cooling to the user.
-These sources are divided into two major groups – thermal energy sources (e.g,. natural gas or biogas generators or micro combined heat and power) and renewable generation sources (e.g. wind turbines and solar).
+These sources are divided into two major groups – thermal energy sources (e.g., natural gas or biogas generators or micro combined heat and power) and renewable generation sources (e.g. wind turbines and solar).